robotology/robotology-superbuild/README.md

 git config --global user.email user@email.domain
 ```
 After that you can clone the superbuild repository as any other git repository, and generate the Visual Studio solution using the CMake gui.
 Then you open the generated solution with Visual Studio and build the target `all`.
-Visual Studio will then download, build and install in a local directory all the CoDyCo software and its dependencies.
+Visual Studio will then download, build and install in a local directory all the robotology software and its dependencies.
 If you prefer to work from the command line, you can also compile the `all` target using the following command (if you are in the `robotology-superbuild/build` directory:
 ~~~
 cmake --build . --config Release